COVID-19 SHIPPING CHANGES

 *this excludes all volumes of Interpretations.

 Please note that if your order contains several items, including a pre-order product, or subscription starting with the forthcoming issue, your items will be shipped separately.
 Any pre-order issues or subscriptions will ship from the advertised shipping/on sale date!
-Issue 32, Spring 2020 is expected late February.
-The digital edition will be live from 28th February.
+Issue 34: Autumn 2020 is expected mid-late September.
+The digital edition will be live from the advertised on-sale date.

 Any questions?
 Please find our detailed shipping and returns information here.